AutoVerse-ai/Verse-library/artifact_evaluation/artifact_evaluation.md

         & change init & 49 & 384.84 & 486 & 362.25 & 500 & 3.7 & 73.21 \\
         & change ctlr & 93 & 428.83 & 498 & 227.49 & 491 & 4.0 & 73.44 \\
     ```
+    Note that this command only works on Linux machine as it uses linux specific command for automatically collecting data.

 3. To reproduce Fig. 1 <strong>Center</strong> run:

     ```